ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 [NPeg]{.name} is a pure [Nim]{.nim} pattern matching library.
-It provides macros to compile patterns and grammars (PEGs) to Nim procedures which will parse a [string]{.str} and collect selected parts of the input.
+It provides macros to compile patterns and grammars (PEGs) to Nim procedures which will parse a [string] and collect selected parts of the input.
 In this way, [npeg] is an alternative to the use of the [regex] module, but [npeg] does not support the optional replacement of matched patterns.